iwasahighwayman/my-white-whale/README.md

 ![Solar powered LED lighting - remote control](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-IMG_0219-solar-cell-led-lights-remote-control-20220828.jpeg)

-"_I'm a simple man ... why on earth do i need a remote control for my outdoor lighting?_"
+"_I'm a simple man ... why on earth do I need a remote control for my outdoor lighting?_"

 But there it was.
 I even tried to find a simpler, even less expensive product sans remote control.